 Data Availability Statement: The data that support the findings of this study are contained within the article.

 Acknowledgments: The “Multifunctional biologically active composites for applications in bone regenerative medicine” project is carried out within the TEAM-NET program of the Foundation for Polish Science financed by the European Union under the European Regional Development Fund.
 The authors gratefully acknowledge financial support.

+T.E.L.D. thanks N8 Agrifood for financial support in the framework of the pump priming grant “Food2Bone”.

 Conflicts of Interest: The authors declare no conflict of interest.